jakobwamani/kamanyire/README.md

 IF FALSE
 the "RawMaterialQuantities" can't be empty

+#### Deletion of a supply
+So we check if the "RawMaterialQuantities" model is populated with one row IF TRUE
+We look for that specific raw material in the raw material table , delete it then again we look for the quantites of that specific raw material in the "raw material table" Put them in a list and then sum them up and change that quantity value in the "RawMaterialQuantites"

 #### Creation of a product
+# September 20th 2021
+i found out that , i lost the documentation of the whole project so , i should draw again

+So we check and see if the "RawMaterialQuantities" model is populated with one row.

+IF TRUE
+We reduce a specific quantity in the "RawMaterialQuantities" model and update it

+IF FALSE
+the "RawMaterialQuantities" can't be empty

+#### Edition of a product
-We are doing all of this inorder to have one table of truth.
+So we make a change of a specific raw_material in the "product" model and againg make that change inside the "RawMaterialQuantities" model We are doing all of this inorder to have one table of truth.

+#### Deletion of a product
+So we get to know the different raw_materials in a specific product Then we subtract each of them from the RawMaterialQuantites table and then we update the RawMaterialQuantities

 # github account token
 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